 Welcome to the very first post in go get it, our series on excellent Go packages and tools that deserve a spotlight.
 First out of the gate is a tool we're using extensively: sqlc.

-At Encore we’re building the backend development engine that enables developers to escape the maze of complexity in building for the cloud.
+At Encore we’re building the backend development platform that enables developers to escape the maze of complexity in building for the cloud.
 Static analysis — parsing code and deriving insights from that — is core to everything we do.
 So imagine our delight when we came across sqlc and learned that it’s reinventing the concept of ORMs by using static analysis on the structure of your database!

 ORMs (or "Object-Relational Mappers"), have a special place in my heart, not entirely unlike Brutus and Caesar: a dear friend who betrays you and leaves you to die a slow, painful death.